 Additionally, signing up for the Brex Corporate Card gives you a myriad of discounts and credits for common business expenses in the tech industry.
 And if you make the Brex Corporate Card your primary card, you can earn extraordinary rewards on expenses like travel, food, and recurring software charges.

 The Brex 1 Card is just like a debit card, save for a few small differences.
-When you use the card, the money gets deducted from your account at the end of the day, as opposed to right away.
+When you use the card, the money gets deducted from your account at the end of the day instead of right away.

 Also, cardholders have a daily spending limit of 80% of their Brex Cash balance.